 This course is designed for current and prospective studbook keepers.
 Please check the status of your studbook before applying!
 You'll find a list of official AZA TAG/WCMC approved studbook keepers in the Conservations Programs Database.
 If you are not listed as an official studbook keeper and believe this is an error please contact the Conservation Department.

-Applicants must submit an institutional letter of support, written by a supervisor or director, verifying that the time and infrastructure for you to keep a studbook will be provided.
-This letter should include the name of your studbook (if any) and reason for attending this course.
-Studbook keepers may use the statement of institutional support from their program application.
-Priority will be given to studbook keepers and individuals associated with AZA accredited institutions.
+Applicants not currently serving as a studbook keeper must submit an institutional letter of support, written by a supervisor or director, verifying that the time and infrastructure for you to keep a studbook will be provided.
+Studbook keepers have already met this requirement with the statement of institutional support from their program application.
+Priority admission will be given to studbook keepers and individuals associated with AZA accredited institutions.
 International applicants and those not affiliated with an AZA accredited institution will be considered on a case-by-case basis; please submit a letter describing your intended benefit from taking this course.